 We must declare any variables used in the block in this section.
 We have declared the variable my_row of type cut_log%ROWTYPE, which is the name of our table, cut_log.
 This my_row variable is of type %ROWTYPE.
-Per the docs, “Such a variable can hold a whole row of a SELECT or FOR query result, so long as that query’s column set matches the declared type of the variable.”
+Quoting the online documentation, “Such a variable can hold a whole row of a SELECT or FOR query result, so long as that query’s column set matches the declared type of the variable.”

 In this next section of our function, a lot of powerful operations are taking place.
 Let’s examine it:

 BEGIN EXECUTE 'UPDATE cut_log SET cuts = $2, new_lt = length - $2 WHERE pipe_id = $1' USING jt_id, cut_amt; EXECUTE 'SELECT * FROM cut_log WHERE pipe_id = $1' INTO my_row USING jt_id; RETURN 'pipe_id: '||my_row.pipe_id||' updated successfully.'; END

 Note: Quoting the online documentation, “PL/pgSQL‘s BEGIN/END are only for grouping; they do not start or end a transaction.”
 In essence, we use the BEGIN/END for grouping in PL/pgSQL.